-Social Media is one of the most talked about and used platforms and way of gossip, communication and most of all our lives.
-It over takes our personal lives and ruins friendships, trust and even jobs.
-I love using social media, but the question is, are you actually using it right?
+Social Media is one of the most talked-about and used platforms and ways of gossip, communication, and our lives.
+It overtakes our personal lives and ruins friendships, trust, and even jobs.
+I love using social media, but the question is, are you using it right?

-I have had an anonymous guest wanting to submit this amazing article we are all thinking about deep down.
-Fantasticly written and eye opening!
-How has Facebook effected your life?!
+I have had an anonymous guest wanting to submit this fantastic article we are all thinking about deep down.
+Fantastically written and eye-opening!
+How has Facebook affected your life?!

-As the days went past i got use to being my own person and not having to live up to this 'facebook status'.
-I took photo's for me instead of for my facebook account.
-When i went somewhere i didn't 'check in' so everyone knew where i was.
-To be honest i felt like i didn't really exist, let's be frank here, if you're not on facebook nowadays it's because
+As the days went by, I got used to being my person and not having to live up to this ‘Facebook status.’
+I took photos for myself instead of for my Facebook account.
+When I went somewhere, I didn’t ‘check in’ so everyone knew where I was.

-Of course there are people that have accounts just to snoop and see what their friends do but they don't actually 'post' anything.
-It came to my attention that because i wasn't on facebook anymore i didn't have the stress of having to 'update my profile' with what i was doing and where i was going, and to be honest, i felt free.
-Free from the facebook world and having to life up the facebook standard.
-I'm happy with my life and the path i have chosen but it doesn't mean i have to brag about it on social media.
-I didn't have to worry about posting picture or statuses to see how many 'likes' i would get and if i was down the pub i was actually having conversations instead of checking my newsfeed and update my profile.
+Of course, some people have accounts just to snoop and see what their friends do, but they don’t actually ‘post’ anything.
+It came to my attention that because I wasn’t on Facebook anymore, I didn’t have the stress of having to ‘update my profile’ with what I was doing and where I was going, and to be honest, I felt free.